RaphaelMaschinsen/zeughaus/README.md

 ### Downloading Large File From Google Drive

-You can download the larger Audio file from google drive with wget:
+You can download the larger Audio file from google drive with wget.
+An easy way to do this is to at first open the README.md with getit like so:

+    gedit README.md

+And then copy this next block out and paste it into the terminal:

     wget --no-check-certificate "https://drive.google.com/uc?export=download&id=1tNaFGEDqVOImcn3eANmDV6DPHLmJ-mUM" -O File.wav